ECGFlowCMR: Pretraining with ECG-Generated Cine CMR Helps Cardiac Disease Classification and Phenotype Prediction: Methodology

-{\bfseries Phase-Aware Temporal Supervision.} In parallel, a dedicated phase prediction head $\mathcal{P}$ maps the unmasked encoder features to a sinusoidal representation of the cardiac phase:
+\paragraph{{\bfseries Phase-Aware Temporal Supervision.}} Beyond masked signal reconstruction, we propose a dedicated phase prediction head $\mathbf{P}_{\text{ecg}}$ to explicitly model cardiac rhythm and mitigate temporal misalignment between ECG signals and CMR sequences.
+The module $\mathbf{P}_{\text{ecg}}$ operates on the full set of unmasked encoder features and outputs sinusoidal representations of the cardiac phase:

 where $\phi \in [0, 2\pi]$ denotes the normalized phase within each cardiac cycle.
-Ground-truth phase labels $\boldsymbol{\phi}_{\text{gt}}$ are computed via R-peak detection from Lead II and linearly interpolated across each R-R interval.
+Ground-truth phase labels $\phi_{\text{gt}}$ are computed via R-peak detection from Lead II and linearly interpolated across each R-R interval.
 The phase prediction loss is followed:

-Here, $T'$ denotes the temporal length after encoding.
-To temporally align ECG with cine CMR, complete cardiac cycles are identified from the predicted phase sequence, and each cycle is resampled using ROI Align into a 50-frame representation, matching the temporal resolution of cine CMR.
+Here, $T'$ denotes the encoded temporal length.
+To achieve temporal alignment between ECG and cine CMR, complete cardiac cycles are extracted from the predicted phase sequence and resampled using ROI Align into 50-frame representations, matching the temporal resolution of cine CMR.

-{\bfseries Training Objective.} The overall training objective combines both reconstruction and phase prediction losses:
+\paragraph{{\bfseries Training Objective.}} The overall training objective combines both reconstruction and phase prediction losses:

-This dual-supervision strategy ensures the learned features preserve both morphological and temporal semantics essential for downstream CMR synthesis.
+This dual-supervision strategy ensures that the learned features retain both morphological and temporal semantics critical for downstream CMR synthesis.